maricsnel/WeeklySQLChallenge/Week 5.md

 GROUP BY Age_band, demographics
 ORDER BY retail_sales DESC;
 ```

+- The `SUM(sales)` function calculates the total retail sales for each unique combination of "Age_band" and "demographics" where the "platform" is 'Retail'.

+- The `WHERE platform = 'Retail'` clause filters the rows to only include those where the "platform" is 'Retail'.

+- The `GROUP BY Age_band, demographics` clause groups the results by unique combinations of "Age_band" and "demographics".

 | age_band      | demographics | retail_sales |
 |---------------|--------------|--------------|
 | Unknown       | Unknown      | 16067285533 |